A First-Timer’s Guide to SVWC

 What to Expect

 The Sun Valley Writers’ Conference is three full days featuring some of the country’s—and the world’s—best writers and thinkers, including fiction and nonfiction writers, journalists, playwrights, poets, and filmmakers.
-Together, writers and readers freely exchange ideas and aspirations during larger Pavilion Talks (some of which are available for single event tickets and/or free lawn seating for our local community) and smaller, more intimate Breakout Sessions (held in open-air tents around the resort and closed to the public).
-Talks start each day at 9:30am and end around 6pm.
+Together, writers and readers freely exchange ideas during larger Pavilion Talks (some of which are available for single event tickets and/or free lawn seating for our local community) and smaller, more intimate Breakout Sessions (held in open-air tents around the resort and closed to the public).
+After each talk, there is an audience Q&A followed by book signings by the author.

 Once You’re Here

-If it is your first time at the Conference, we encourage you not to miss New Attendee Orientation!
+If it is your first time at the Conference, we encourage you not to miss New Attendee Orientation.
 This will help you get the most out of your Conference experience and ensure you don’t miss a thing.

 Parking